 The purpose of the Plan is to promote the long-term success of the Company by providing financial incentives to eligible persons who are in positions to make significant contributions toward our success.
 The Plan is designed to enable the Company to attract individuals of outstanding ability for employment, to provide a method for such individuals to acquire ownership in the Company, and to render superior performance for the Company.
-The Plan was adopted by the Company and approved by stockholders in 2018.
+The Plan was adopted by the Company and approved by stockholders in 2018 and amended in December 2022 to add Restricted Stock Units as a type of award.